temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue-type` (string-enum) - Task Queue type.
 Options: workflow, activity.
 Default: workflow.
 * `--partitions` (int) - Query for all partitions up to this number (experimental+temporary feature).
 Default: 1.

-### temporal task-queue get-build-id-reachability: Retrieves information about the reachability of Build IDs on one or more Task Queues.
+### temporal task-queue get-build-id-reachability: Retrieves information about the reachability of Build IDs on one or more Task Queues (Deprecated).

 This command can tell you whether or not Build IDs may be used for new, existing, or closed workflows.
 Both the '--build-id' and '--task-queue' flags may be specified multiple times.
 If you do not provide a task queue, reachability for the provided Build IDs will be checked against all task queues.